software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 >
 > For other developers to find the Swagger documentation, add a "Documentation" subheading for the `README.md` file and under that a link to the Swagger documentation at <http://localhost:8080/swagger-ui.html>.

+{: .highlight }
+>
+> From now on, add Swagger documentation for every new REST API endpoint.

 ## The .gitignore file